pfotiad/SFC_Nature_Comm_2023/README.md

           a.
 Process the subjects' resting-state functional MRI data using the CONN toolbox (https://web.conn-toolbox.org/resources/installation), as described in the manuscript,

           b.
-Run the MATLAB script: prepare_functional_data.sh to generate some files that will be necessary later on when we generate the voxel-based functional connectivity matrices,
+Run the Bash shell script: prepare_functional_data.sh to generate some files that will be necessary later on when we generate the voxel-based functional connectivity matrices,

           c.
 Run the MATLAB script: extract_voxel_based_BOLD_signal.m to generate the voxel-based BOLD signal time series of the subject of interest,